 The next time you’re upset or having a bad day, ask yourself, “What if this was the best day of my life?
 What would I give my time, energy, and attention to?”
 And if your energy is misplaced, it’s easy to make that change.

 I have first world problems, and for the most part, so do you.
 The work gets done in time.
 The relationships work out, as do the finances.
 All you have is today.
-What are you doing with it?
+Choose happiness.

 Posted under Uncategorized on March 1, 2013 by Shari Harley.
 0 Comments